AmoebeLabs/swiss-army-knife-card-manual/docs/tools/slider2-tool.md

     </g>
 </svg>

 !!!
-Info "The slider2 can possibly also be configured as as output in the future..."
+Info "The slider2 can possibly also be configured as state value output in the future..."
-    And used as a very compact sort of "gauge", if you look at the second example with in this case a (light) color temperature gradient fill on the track.
+    And used as a very compact sort of "gauge", if you look at the second example with in this case a (for lights) color temperature gradient fill on the track.
     Adding colorlist or colorstop functionality would be a nice feature too!

 ##:sak-sak-logo: Basic usage